 The Government set out its definition of British Values in the 2011 Prevent Strategy and these values have been restated by the Prime Minister.

 These values are woven through our curriculum approaches and are reinforced in the following ways:

 Democracy is richly embedded within the school.
-Pupils have the opportunity to have their voices heard through our class and School Councils, annual pupils’ surveys, meetings with the Principal and other senior staff and through taking on roles of responsibility such as play leaders or reading buddies.
+Pupils have the opportunity to have their voices heard through our class and School Councils, frequent pupils’ surveys, meetings with the Principal and other senior staff and through taking on roles of responsibility such as play leaders or reading buddies.

 Our school behaviour policy involves rewards and sanctions; this is shared through all aspects of school life and also shared with parents, carers and children from Nursery to Year 6.

 The importance of laws, whether they be those that govern the class, the school or country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour incidents, through our PSHE curriculum and through school collective worship times.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the police, fire service are a regular part of our calendar events and help reinforce this message.

 Implementing the Golden Rules as our foundation for behaviour and discipline has a high profile in school.
 Keeping the Golden Rules is rewarded and celebrated each week with Golden Assemblies in all age phases and shared with parents at Celebration Assembly each week.